-On October 2, 2013, United Internet announced that it had acquired (via United Internet Ventures AG) the 4,461,379 shares in Sedo Holding AG, Cologne, held by Sedo's founders at a price of \in 2.60 per share.
+On October 2, 2013, United Internet announced that it had acquired (via United Internet Ventures AG) the 4,461,379 shares in Sedo Holding AG, Cologne, held by Sedo's founders at a price of € 2.60 per share.
 United Internet Ventures thus raised its stake in Sedo Holding AG to 96.05% and was able to initiate a squeeze-out process pursuant to Secs.
 327a ff.
 AktG for Sedo Holding AG.
 The members of United Internet's executive bodies Mr. Dommermuth, Mr. Lang and Mr. Scheeren had previously sold their shares to United Internet Ventures.
-The purchase price for these shares also amounts to \in 2.60 per share and thus corresponds to the price at which the founders sold their shares to United Internet the business fields operated by Sedo Holding AG - Affiliate Marketing (via affilinet)

-and Domain Marketing (via Sedo) - more closely into the strategic development of the United Internet Group.
+The purchase price for these shares also amounts to € 2.60 per share and thus corresponds to the price at which the founders sold their shares to United Internet.
+With the aid of the squeeze-out, United Internet aims to integrate the business fields operated by Sedo Holding AG - Affiliate Marketing (via affilinet) and Domain Marketing (via Sedo) - more closely into the strategic development of the United Internet Group.
 In addition to the planned closer integration of Sedo activities with other business fields of the Group, United Internet also aims to make Sedo and affilinet more flexible and effective on the market with the aid of faster decision processes and to save costs relating to its stock market listing and mandatory disclosures.
-In December 2013, the cash settlement officially set for the remaining Sedo Holding shareholders as examined by an officially appointed settlement auditor amounted to \in 2.77 per share.
+In December 2013, the cash settlement officially set for the remaining Sedo Holding shareholders as examined by an officially appointed settlement auditor amounted to € 2.77 per share.
 Further details are provided under point 3 "Subsequent events".